MAZASA-mzs/tello/README.md

 ```

 Modul _h264decoder_ is developed by [DaWelter](https://github.com/DaWelter/h264decoder) and it must be compiled on you own machine (so, the only limit of using _Tello_ modul is compilation this decoder)
-We also provide [Builds](https://github.com/MAZASA-mzs/tello/tree/master/Pylot%20form/Builds) with compiled codec for 3.9.* Linux and Windows x86_64
+We also provide [Builds](https://github.com/MAZASA-mzs/tello/tree/master/Pylot%20form/Builds) with compiled codec for 3.9.* Linux and Windows x86_64.
-If toy used it, just copy _h264doceder_ directory into your project.
-Else, compile h264decoder yourself and move out files to _h264decoder_ subdirectory in you project
+If you use it, just copy _h264doceder_ directory into your project.
+Else, compile h264decoder yourself and move out files to _h264decoder_ subdirectory in you project.

 ```bash
 cd proj_path/